Skip to main content

 Biography

-Alex has worked in education in various capacities for the last 20 years.
+Alex has worked in education in various capacities for over 20 years.
 He has worked as a Computing teacher, examiner, teacher educator and educational researcher.
 Alex is committed to research-informed teaching and has helped to shape the practice of Computing educators through his numerous published teaching resources.

 Research

 Alex’s research focuses on exploring how alternative means of engaging with Computing and STEM concepts can make these disciplines more inclusive.
-He is particularly interested in exploring the role that making, physical computing and crafts can play in widening participation.
-His most recent research explored how blind and partially sighted learners develop an understanding of key programming concepts when working with a physical programming language.
+He is particularly interested in exploring the role that making and physical computing can play in widening participation.
+His most recent research explores how programming education can be made more inclusive, particularly for learners with visual impairments.

 He is a member of the Centre for Research in Education in Science, Technology, Engineering & Mathematics.